15

 The growing cycle of vines was halted because of rain shortage.
 It was especially the case for Merlot, which ripens first and which grew on gravelly/sandy and well-drained soil, where no "supply" with water was present.

-Clayey soil and limestones in the subsoil keep as everybody knows a sufficient amount of rainwater back, that's why Merlot had it better here with rainwater not running deep down or far away.
+Clayey soil and limestones in the subsoil keep, as everybody knows, a sufficient amount of rainwater back; that's why Merlot had it better here with rainwater not running deep down or far away.

-2003 isn't, in my opinion, the classic Bordeaux vintage, as for example 2001 and 2002.
-Furthermore, 2003 is extremely uneven with both stunning and bad wines in every district.
+2003 isn't the classic Bordeaux vintage, as 2001 and 2002.
+Furthermore, 2003 is highly uneven, with stunning and bad wines in every district.

-The vigilant and courageous winemakers, who let nature go its own way and interfered as little as possible in vineyard and vinification, produced splendid, well-balanced wines with aromatic fruit and silky tannin.
-Other winemakers, who didn't adapt to extreme weather conditions and removed both leaves and grapes from vines in July, ended with grapes looking like raisins.
+The vigilant and courageous winemakers, who let nature go its way and interfered as little as possible in vineyard and vinification, produced splendid, well-balanced wines with aromatic fruit and silky tannin.
+Other winemakers, who didn't adapt to extreme weather conditions and removed leaves and grapes from vines in July, ended with grapes looking like raisins.

-Sauternes & Barsac have made an extravagant, rich and concentrated vintage with an extraordinarily high level of sugar in grapes.
+Sauternes & Barsac have made an extravagant, rich, and concentrated vintage with an extraordinarily high level of sugar in grapes.
 Bordeaux' dry whites are also of very high quality.

-Is 2003 worth of buying?
+Is 2003 worth buying?
 It depends on your taste preferences and which prices you will pay.
 Apart from that, it's sure that several wines (especially from Haut-Médoc) will keep for a long time (20-30 years).
 The time frame for other wines is close to 10-15 years.

 BEST WINES OF 2003